 4. Keep up the good work

 Having goals, a functioning website, and a steady pipeline of content is a good start.
 But there is always more a law firm can do to elicit more client leads out of the local woodwork.

 Our recommended marketing strategies for law firms include:

-- Consistent listings for your Name, Address, and Phone Number (NAP) across all online publications.
+- Consistent listings for your name, address, and phone number across all online publications

-- Develop a brand aesthetic that helps your law firm stand out.
-Are you small-scale, full-service, well-staffed, or have offices nearby?
+- Develop a brand aesthetic that helps your law firm stand out

 If you have any questions or want to outsource marketing, planning, content writing, or any other tasks to an experienced SEO marketing agency for law firms, reach out to EverSpark Interactive today.
 We can provide a free audit of your current assets, letting you know where you stand in rankings compared to your competitors – and where you can improve.